jcmartgon/cs50p-introduction-to-programming-with-python/Week 6 - File IO/shirt/readme.md

 ## Usage

-1. Run 'pytest shirt.py *before after* on your command-line.
+1. Run 'python shirt.py *before after* on your command-line.